-One reason why we are interested in the behaviour of the routing system is that at its heart the system has no natural bounding function.
-Our collective unease about routing relates to a potential scenario where every network decided to deaggregate their prefixes and announce only the most specific prefixes, or where every network applied routing configurations that were inherently unstable and rapidly reverted into oscillating states that generated an unending set of routing updates into the BGP realm.
+One reason why we are interested in the behaviour of the routing system is that at its heart the system has no natural limitation.
+Our collective unease about routing relates to a potential scenario where every network decides to deaggregate their prefixes and announce only the most specific prefixes, or where every network applies routing configurations that are inherently unstable and the routing system rapidly reverts into oscillating states that generate an overwhelming stream of routing updates into the BGP realm.
 In such scenarios, the routing protocol we use, the Border Gateway Protocol, or BGP, will not help us by attempting to damp down the anomalies.
 Indeed, there is a very real prospect that in such scenarios the protocol behaviour of BGP could well amplify the behaviour!

 BGP is an instance of a Bellman-Ford distance vector routing algorithm.
 This algorithm allows a collection of connected devices (BGP speakers) to each learn the relative topology of the connecting network.
 The basic approach of this algorithm is very simple: each BGP speaker tells all its other neighbours about what it has learned if the new learned information alters the local view of the network.
 This is a lot like a social rumour network, where every individual who hears a new rumour immediately informs all their friends.
-BGP works in a very similar fashion: each time a neighbour informs a BGP speaker about reachability to an IP address prefix, the BGP speaker compares this new reachability information against its stored knowledge that was gained from previous announcements.
+BGP works in a very similar fashion: each time a neighbour informs a BGP speaker about reachability to an IP address prefix, the BGP speaker compares this new reachability information against its stored knowledge that was gained from previous announcements from other neighbours.
 If this new information provides a better path to the prefix then the local speaker moves this prefix and associated next hop forwarding decision to the local forwarding table and informs all its immediate neighbours of a new path to a prefix, implicitly citing itself as the next hop.
 In addition, there is a withdrawal mechanism, where a BGP speaker determines that it no longer has a viable path to a given prefix, in which case it announces a "withdrawal" to all its neighbours.
 When a BGP speaker receives a withdrawal, it stores the withdrawal against this neighbour.
 If the withdrawn neighbour happened to be the currently preferred next hop for this prefix, then the BGP speaker will examine its per-neighbour data sets to determine which stored announcement represents the best path from those that are still extant.
 If it can find such an alternative path, it will copy this into its local forwarding table and announce this new preferred path to all its BGP neighbours.
-If there is no such alternative path, it will announce a withdrawal, indicating that it no longer can reach this prefix.
+If there is no such alternative path, it will announce a withdrawal to its neighbors, indicating that it no longer can reach this prefix.

-And that's BGP.
+And that's the one paragraph summary of BGP.